apollographql/apollo-ios/docs/source/tutorial/tutorial-mutations.md

 There are [several different cache policies available to you](../caching/#specifying-a-cache-policy), but the easiest way to absolutely force a refresh from the network which still updates the cache is to use `fetchIgnoringCacheData`, which bypasses the cache when going to the network, but stores the results of the fetch in the cache for future use.

-Update the `loadLaunchDetails` method to take a parameter to determine if it should force reload, as well.
+Update the `loadLaunchDetails` method to take a parameter to determine if it should force reload.

-If it should force reload, update the cache policy from the default `.returnCacheDataElseFetch`, which will return data from the cache if it exists, to `.fetchIgnoringCacheCompletely` which  will force the network to go out and
+If it should force reload, update the cache policy from the default `.returnCacheDataElseFetch`, which will return data from the cache if it exists, to `.fetchIgnoringCacheData`:

 ```swift:title=DetailViewController.swift
 private func loadLaunchDetails(forceReload: Bool = false) {